lgwillmore/typemock/docs/source/mocking_objects.rst

 It might take some time to digest that, but essentially, effective attribute type hinting takes place either at a class level, or in the `__init__` method signature.

-Also, when it comes to attributes, it is best to `tmock` an instance of the class if you want to have all attributes available for mocking.
+If you pass in a class to the `tmock` function, typemock will try to instantiate an instance of the class so that it can discover instance level attributes.
+If some more complicated logic occurs in the `__init__` method though, typemock may not be able to do this, and will log a warning.
+In this case, if you want to mock an instance level attribute you will need to provide an already instantiated instance to the `tmock` function.

 To some up the basic guidelines for mocking attributes:

     - Define your type hints at a class level or in the `__init__` method signature.
-    - Mock an instance not the class.
+    - If the `__init__` method of the class has some more complex logic, you may need to provide an instantiated instance to `tmock`

 Depending on how this works in practice this may change, or some config may be introduced to assume attribute types from initial values.